Skip redundant navigation links

 (d) I preferred to read and not send in messages

-9. Regarding the communication you observed among participants in this Dialogue, how would you rate the following statements (1=strongly agree, 2=agree, 3=neither agree nor disagree, 4=disagree, 5=strongly disagree)
+(a) It was balanced among different points of view10.
+Regarding what you may have learned over the course of the Dialogue, how would you rate the following statements?
+(1=strongly agree, 2=agree, 3=neither agree nor disagree, 4=disagree, 5=strongly disagree)

 (b) It was not dominated by a few participants